fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

             // The `transmute_copy` is safe because we have ensured that T is the
             // correct size at compile time
             unsafe { mem::transmute_copy::<T, u64>(&elem) },
-            // Load from the AtomicU64, which really containes the bytes for T last_elem.load(Ordering::Acquire),
+            // Load from the AtomicU64, which really contains the bytes for T last_elem.load(Ordering::Acquire),
             last_elem,
         );